saitejesh-cyber/trust-before-intelligence-book/reference/BOOK_STRUCTURE_CODEX_v6_4_UPDATED.md

 1. **Architecture Introduction** (opening in Layer 1 section)
    - **TRIAD DIAGRAM:** Show Architecture of Trust with 7-Layer pillar highlighted
    - "We now build the second pillar: the technical architecture..."
-   - How these foundation layers enable INPACT™ Instant and Contextual dimensions
+   - How these foundation layers enable INPACT(TM) Instant and Contextual dimensions
-   - Bridge from requirements (INPACT™) to implementation (7-Layers)
+   - Bridge from requirements (INPACT(TM)) to implementation (7-Layers)

 2. **Layer 1: Multi-Modal Storage** (10p)
    - SQL (PostgreSQL, SQL Server)